joelshep/JLisp/README.md

 * 	The project uses several custom packages, so when invoking the project with `java` the classpath must be set to the top-most directory of the 		binary files

-* 	A generic run command can look like this: `java -cp ./bin LispInterpreter < file1 > file2`
+* 	A generic run command can look like this: `java -cp ./bin org.ulithi.jlisp.main.LispInterpreter < file1 > file2`

 	* This will run the lisp interpreter taking the data from file1 as input and direct all output to file2